KaZiUpl/C-Programming-I/README.md

-# Online Judge Solutions
+# C Programming I
-My solutions for online judge tasks that come up on my programming classes
+My solutions for tasks that come up on my C programming classes